 The extent of predation by other marine mammals is still poorly understood.
-The only indication that cetaceans may prey on salmon is from a single salmonid otolith found in a harbor porpoise (Phocoena phocoena) stomach (Cairns 2001b), though Thompson and Mackay (1999) suggest that many of the marks attributed to seals may have been inflicted by odontocete cetaceans instead.
+The only indication that cetaceans may prey on salmon is from a single salmonid otolith found in a harbor porpoise (Phocoena phocoena) stomach (Cairns 2001b), though Thompson and Mackay (1999) suggest that odontocete cetaceans may have inflicted many of the marks attributed to seals instead.
 Without meaningful consumption estimates, it is currently impossible to assess the impacts of cetacean predation.
 However, the distribution of several odontocete cetaceans clearly overlaps the distribution of Atlantic salmon.
 Furthermore, Pacific salmon (Oncorhynchus spp.) have been reported from the stomachs of nine species of cetaceans (Fiscus 1980).
 Thus, cetaceans may harvest a substantial portion of Atlantic salmon biomass even if salmon are a small portion of their diet (Cairns 2001b).